instructlab/dev-docs/docs/evaluation/eval-repo.md

 a JSON Lines file and a LoRA adapter to compare output of a given model before and after LoRA training with MLX, thus the macOS M-series dependency.

-We desire to build out an implementation closer to the described evaluation in the paper, using more high-level evaluation schemes such as [Multi-turn Benchmark](https://arxiv.org/abs/2306.05685) for skills and [Massive Multitask Language Understanding](https://arxiv.org/abs/2009.03300) (MMLU) for knowledge.
+We desire to build out a library for methods that satisfy the evaluation described in the paper, using more high-level evaluation schemes such as [Multi-turn Benchmark](https://arxiv.org/abs/2306.05685) for skills and [Massive Multitask Language Understanding](https://arxiv.org/abs/2009.03300) (MMLU) for knowledge.
 We propose a new repository to house this code that publishes a new Python